vickiebananas/nu-web-dev/_units/unit4.md

 - Review jQuery's [Events Documentation](https://learn.jquery.com/events/)
 - Review jQuery's [Effects Documentation](https://learn.jquery.com/effects/)
 - Watch [jQuery playlist](https://www.youtube.com/playlist?list=PLzn-iGwKeXiaJjtJ5IU92iiB0epgLv3Lu)

+> #### Check your understanding
+> This optional exercise will have you practice with jQuery before you start working on your assignment.
+> Complete the three functions for this [fish site JSFiddle](https://jsfiddle.net/vcchavez_uri/sac094n2/).
+>
+> Make sure you don’t change anything in the HTML or CSS!
+You only need to add code to the JavaScript box-- there are 3 functions you need to complete, each associated with one of the three buttons on the fish site.
+Make sure to use jQuery rather than JavaScript to complete these functions.
+{: .block-tip}

 {% for section in site.assignments %}
 {% if section.unit == page.unit %}